-Rotator Cuff Exercises and Muscles of the Rotator Cuff
+Rotator Cuff Exercises and Muscles

-By Genesis Villanueva
+By Genesis Villanueva, PT

 The rotator cuff is a group of muscles that stabilize the shoulder and allow it to move.
 The rotator cuff muscles include the supraspinatus, infraspinatus, teres minor and subscapularis.
-The two most common types of rotator cuff injuries are impingements and tears.
+In addition, the two most common types of rotator cuff injuries are impingements and tears.
 A shoulder impingement occurs when the soft tissues of the rotator cuff become swollen and inflamed.
 A rotator cuff tear occurs when a rotator cuff muscle or tendon actually tears.
 The best way to prevent rotator cuff problems is to strengthen the muscles around the shoulder and shoulder blade.
 A comprehensive evaluation by a trained physical therapist is beneficial in evaluating the shoulder for muscle imbalances, decreased range of motion, decreased strength and postural issues.
 Development of a patient-specific home exercise program for stretching and strengthening is the treatment of choice.

 Rotator cuff strengthening exercises include the following: